knottybiscotti/knottybiscotti/content/writing/Friday Flashing/2025/November/11-14 Rainy Pub Romp.md

 ---
-title: Rainy Pub Romp
+Title: Rainy Pub Romp
-summary: A storm rages outside, but inside the pub, things are very, very warm!
+Summary: A storm rages outside, but inside the pub, things are very, very warm!
 Quiet conversations, stolen touches, and a secret that must be kept.
 Sometimes, the best nights are the ones you never see coming.
-date: 2025-10-26
+Date: 2025-10-26
-draft: true
+Draft: true
-showComments: true
+ShowComments: true
-characters:
+Characters:
   - taran_macneill
   - blair_kerr
-tags:
+Series: Friday Flashing
+Tags:
   - story
   - public
   - exhibitionism